davidcrumpton/resumes-for-all/README.md

 1. Create a new file in `templates/` named `json_template.json.j2`
 2. Use Jinja2 variables like `{{ name }}` and loops for `experience`
 3. Run `python generate.py` — it will automatically detect and render it
+4. The `build` script in the root folder runs generate.py and pdflatex to generate the PDFs

 ---